SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Experimental Evaluation

 \paragraph{Datasets.} We consider five real and synthetic datasets of varying size and connectivity: Community-small (12-20 nodes)~\cite{you2018graphrnn}, QM9 ($9$ nodes)~\cite{ramakrishnan2014quantum}, Planar graphs ($64$ nodes), a Stochastic Block Model (20-40 nodes per community, 2-5 communities), Proteins (100-500 nodes)~\citep{dobson2003distinguishing}.
 All datasets are described in Appendix~\ref{app:datasets}.
 We split all datasets into test (20\%) and training (80\%) sets.
 We use 20\% of the training set for validation.
 We generate the same number of samples as there are in the test split of each dataset.

 \paragraph{MMD measures.} Generated graph quality is commonly evaluated by comparing the distributions of graph statistics between the generated and test graphs \citep{li2018learning,you2018graphrnn,liao2019efficient,krawczuk2020gg}.
 In particular, we adopt the Maximum Mean Discrepancy (MMD) measures used by \citet{liao2019efficient}: node degree (Deg.), clustering coefficient (Clus.), orbit count (Orbit), eigenvalues of the normalized graph Laplacian (Spec.).
-We further introduce an eigenspace-based MMD (Wavelet) that evaluates the similarity of graph eigenspaces using a graph wavelet transform.
+We further introduce an eigenspace-based MMD (Wavelet) that evaluates the similarity of graph eigenspaces using statistics from a graph wavelet transform~\cite{hammond2011wavelets}.
 Similar features have been used to identify the role of each node on the graph \citep{donnat2018learning} --- see Appendix~\ref{app:spectral-mmd} for definition.
-The distance between the samples is computed using the total variational Gaussian kernel, which is consistent with Gaussian earth mover's distance kernel while being considerably faster~\citep{liao2019efficient}.
-To stay consistent with published results for the Community dataset we use a Gaussian EMD kernel \cite{liu2019graph,pmlr-v108-niu20a}.
+The distance between the samples is computed using the total variational Gaussian kernel, which is consistent with the Gaussian earth mover's distance kernel while being considerably faster~\citep{liao2019efficient}.
+To stay consistent with published results for the Community dataset for it we use a Gaussian EMD kernel \cite{liu2019graph,pmlr-v108-niu20a}.
 We also summarize these measures by reporting the average ratio (Ratio) between a generator's and the training set's MMD values.
+As the training set MMD values are the best we can hope to achieve, this ratio indicates how far away we are from the optimal statistics.

-\paragraph{Accuracy.} While the measures based on graph statistics measure how similar certain properties are between two distributions of graphs, they cannot guarantee that the generated graphs come from the same distribution.
-To this end, when the true distribution is known we also report an accuracy measure counting the percentage of generated graphs that belong to the ground-truth class.
-Specifically, we assert that planar graphs must be planar and connected, and that SBM graphs are statistically indistinguishable from those generated by the ground-truth model (see Appendix~\ref{app:datasets}).
+\paragraph{Validity.} While the measures based on graph statistics measure how similar certain properties are between two distributions of graphs, they cannot guarantee that the generated graphs come from the same distribution.
+To this end, when the true distribution is known we also report a validity measure counting the percentage of generated graphs that belong to the ground-truth class.
+Specifically, we assert that planar graphs must be planar and connected and that SBM graphs are statistically indistinguishable from those generated by the ground-truth model (see Appendix~\ref{app:datasets}).

 \paragraph{Novelty and uniqueness.} While generating correct and statistically similar graphs is important, ultimately, a generator is useless unless the generated graphs are sufficiently diverse.
 To ensure that our model generates sufficiently diverse graphs, we follow \citet{krawczuk2020gg} and introduce two measures based on graph isomorphism classes \citep{cordella2001improved}: \textit{Uniqueness.} We count the fraction of the generated graphs belonging to a unique isomorphism class.
 This way we check if the generator does not collapse to generating different permutations of the same few graphs. \textit{Novelty.} We further determine what fraction of the generated graphs belong to an isomorphism class unseen in the training set.
 This measure further estimates how many novel graphs the generator is able to produce.